kaistcbfg/scAVENGERS/README.md

 |log_prob_singleton|log singleton probability calculated by troublet|
 |log_prob_doublet|log doublet probabilty calculated by troublet|
 |cluster{n}|log likelihood of the assignment on cluster n.|

+## Documentation
+For further information, please refer to the documentation at https://scavengers.readthedocs.io/en/latest/.